42yeah/EoS/_posts/2020-1-31-perlin-noise.md

 ### White Noise

 Before implementing Perlin Noise, we should know how to implement [white noise](https://en.wikipedia.org/wiki/White_noise).
-And how exactly are we going to do that, especially in environments lack of the element of randomness, such as fragment shader?
+And how exactly are we going to do that, especially in environments lack of the element of randomness, such as fragment shaders?
 [You could go learn about it here.](https://thebookofshaders.com/10/).
-In fact, that link also contains Perlin Noise, so you could just skip to there and done with it.
+In fact, that link also contains Perlin Noise, so you could just skip to there and be done with it.
 I am however, gonna steal image from it (again):

 ![y = fract(sin(x)*1.0);](/assets/perlin/fractsin.png)